Saudshaikh07/Jenkins-Docker-CICDProject/README.md

 - **Dockerized Deployment:** Utilize Docker containers for consistent deployment environments.
 - **AWS Integration:** Deploy the application on an AWS Ubuntu instance.
 - **Node.js Application Support:** Tailored for Node.js applications.
+- **GitHub Integration:** Integrate Github with Jenkins for automatically deploying the application when a change occurs.

 ## Getting Started